superfly/litefs/README.md

 ### Attaching a second node

-You can run another instance of LiteFS with a separate config:
+You can run another instance of LiteFS with a separate config & mount directory:

 ```yml
 mount-dir: "/path/to/another_mnt"